Falha de S. Paulo

-Falha de S. Paulo was a Brazilian humorous website devoted to satirize the Brazilian Folha de S.Paulo newspaper.
+Falha de S. Paulo was a Brazilian humorous website devoted to satirizing the Brazilian Folha de S.Paulo newspaper.
 The website was maintained by two brothers, Lino and Mario Bocchini (journalist and designer, respectively) and was shut down after Folha sued them claiming they used their brand inappropriately by trying to mimic their graphic design, font and logo.
 Both brothers, however, accused the newspaper of trying to censor them and received support from multiple personalities and organizations.